Weekly Horoscope: A tarot reading of December 13 - December 19, 2021

 The Tarot is the mirror of our soul.
-Each card reflects what’s not only going on within us but also, symbolises our divine connection to the forces of the Universe – those which we can see and those which we cannot.
+Each card reflects what’s not only going on within us but also symbolises our divine connection to the forces of the Universe.
 The images printed on the cards are symbols that contain the keys to unravel all the mysteries of our existence.
 However, these images have a life of their own, and thus, they change whenever the cards are shuffled.
-Every shuffle infuses them with magic.
-Every shuffle infuses us with magic.
+Every shuffle infuses them — and us — with magic.
 And so it does for the December 2021 horoscope.

 Read your horoscope for December 2021